Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Weighted potential theory and Legendre transforms

 is compact wrt the $L_{loc}^{1}-$topology.
 Moreover, given a compact subset $K$ there exists a constant $C$ such that

 on $\mathcal{L}_{S}(\R^{d}).$ \end{prop}

 \begin{proof} \emph{Step 1: Compactness for ``mean-normalized functions''}

 The compactness is a consequence of the following general properties of the kernel $-W_{\alpha}:$ it is symmetric, usc, continuous on the complement of the diagonal, in $L_{loc}^{1}$ and the corresponding integral operator yields a bijection, as in formula \ref{eq:bijection} .
-To see this first observe that
+To see this take any $\mu\in\mathcal{P}(S)$ and first observe that